 Learning how to plan an event requires multitasking skills and (often) quick thinking.

 In order to succeed, you need to know and understand the basics so you plan your event effectively.
-Event planning is a fun and rewarding career, and becomes so much easier once you take the time to learn and develop your skills in negotiation, communication, budgeting (the most successful event planners do this really well) and project management.
+Event planning is a fun and rewarding career, and is much easier once you learn and develop your skills in negotiation, communication, budgeting (the most successful event planners do this really well) and project management.

-Before you jump ahead and pick an event venue, it’s important to take time to create a plan so you know how to plan an event properly.
+Before you jump ahead and pick an event venue, it’s important to take time to create a plan so you plan an event properly.

 - Know and understand your event objective.
 Why are you having the event?
 What is the purpose of your event?
 Knowing your event objective is the key to your event success.

-- Once you understand the scope of your event, identify your team that will help plan and manage the event.
+- Once you understand the scope of your event, identify the team that will help plan and manage the event.